How to Improve the Speed of Your PrestaShop Store

 Conclusion

 The speed of a PrestaShop store doesn’t depend on a single factor.
-It’s the result of many accumulated decisions: the modules you install, how you manage images, cache configuration and the server you choose.
+It’s the result of many accumulated decisions: the modules you install, how you manage images, the cache configuration and the server you choose.

 The good news is that every improvement adds up.
 You don’t need to fix everything at once — start with the diagnosis, identify the highest-impact problems and tackle them one by one.